Energy Stable Scheme for Random Batch Molecular Dynamics

 with $\bm{k}=2\pi\bm{m}/L$, $\bm{m}\in{\mathbb{Z}^3}$, and the structure factor

 The long-range force acting on the $i$th particle is then given by $\bm{F}_{\text{coul}}^{\mathcal{F},i}=-\nabla_{\bm{r}_i}U_{\text{coul}}^{\mathcal{F}}(\{\bm{r}_i\})$, which can be calculated due to the rapid decay of the Fourier series.
-By tuning parameter $\alpha$ for better efficiency and accelerating the discrete Fourier transform by the FFT, an $O(N\log N)$ complexity for the electrostatic interaction can be achieved~\cite{Hockney1988Computer,Darden1993JCP,essmann1995smooth}.
-It is noted that despite their efficiency, considerable energy drift during NVE ensemble simulations exists due to the nonsmoothness of the Ewald splitting \cite{hammonds2021shadow,hammonds2022optimization}.
-Other popular Coulomb solvers ~\cite{greengard1987fast,Barnes1986Nature,trottenberg2000multigrid,maggs2002local} such as fast multiople methods also suffer from this issue~\cite{Arnold2013PRE}.
+Tuning parameter $\alpha$ for improved efficiency and accelerating the discrete Fourier transform by the FFT, an $O(N\log N)$ complexity for the electrostatic interaction can be achieved~\cite{Hockney1988Computer,Darden1993JCP,essmann1995smooth}.
+Despite their efficiency, considerable energy drift during NVE ensemble simulations exists due to the nonsmoothness of the Ewald splitting \cite{toxvaerd2012energy,hammonds2022optimization}.
+Other popular Coulomb solvers ~\cite{greengard1987fast,Barnes1986Nature,trottenberg2000multigrid,maggs2002local} such as fast multipole methods also suffer from this issue~\cite{Arnold2013PRE}.
+It is remarked that various methods including shifted forces~\cite{toxvaerd2011communication} and kernel smoothing~\cite{hammonds2020shadow,hammonds2021shadow,Shamshirgar2019JCP} can mitigate the energy drift but they may also introduce system perturbations.
+For the PPPM, the increase of parameter $\alpha$ in Ewald splitting improves the accuracy and typically helps reduce the drift, but it requires a balance with the added computational cost.

 In the RBE method~\cite{Jin2020SISC}, the discrete Fourier transform is calculated by importance sampling.
 One randomly takes $P$ Fourier modes $\{\bm{k}_{\ell}\}_{\ell=1}^{P}$ at each time step from the discrete Gaussian distribution $\mathscr{P}(\bm{k})=S^{-1}e^{-|\bm{k}|^2/4\alpha^2}$ with $S$ being the normalization factor.
 The long-range force is then approximated by